-As from 1 January 2013, a reduction or waiver of debt is not subject to Capital Gains Tax.
-The tax consequences of a debt reduction or waiver is determined in accordance with the purpose of the debt funding.
+As from 1 January 2013, a concession or compromise of debt is not subject to Capital Gains Tax.
+The tax consequences of a debt concession or compromise is determined in accordance with the purpose of the debt funding.

 Where the debt funded: